- Travel and Places»

 Acqua Alta – High Water

-In Venice Acqua Alta, which literally translates as high water, means that the sea level raises of more than 80 centimeters and covers parts of the city.
+In Venice Acqua Alta, which literally translates as high water, means that the sea level rises of more than 80 centimeters and covers parts of the city.

 Not every high tide causes acqua alta, a series of conditions are needed to influence the level of the sea: the astronomical tide, the meteorological contribution, the land's natural subsidence, and the raising of the sea level.
 Low atmospheric pressure on the Adriatic Sea and sirocco wind are also factors triggering the high water in Venice.